uds-lsv/lexicon-of-english-verbal-polarity-shifters/README.md

 ## Content
 We provide a complete lexicon of English verbal polarity shifters and their shifting scope.
 Our lexicon covers all verbs of WordNet v3.1 (Miller et al., 1990) that are single word or particle verbs.
+Polarity shifter and scope labels are given for each lemma-synset pair (i.e. each word sense of a lemma).

 The data is presented in the following forms:
 1. A complete lexicon of all verbal shifters and their shifting scopes.